How Your Weight Impacts Your Bones

 4. Increase vitamin and mineral intake

 Calcium is the essential mineral that strong bones are made of, so stock up your plate with foods rich in the micronutrient if you want your skeletal structure to stay out of harm’s way for a few years longer.
 Mind your Vitamin D and magnesium intake as well, as these two micronutrients play a role in calcium absorption, which is why you should strive to meet daily recommended daily allowances for magnesium and Vitamin D, not just calcium.
-Nuzest Quick Vita Kick and Good Green Snack bars are good sources of magnesium.
+Good Green Snack bars are good sources of magnesium.
 Extra weight is not just an aesthetic problem.
 It’s a serious threat to your long-term bone health, and as such should not be taken lightly.
 Don’t let neglect and lack of discipline compromise your mobility later in life – you can and should prevent weight-related bone conditions before it gets too late to reverse or remedy them.